How to Enable Touch Keyboard With Shortcut on Windows 11

-If you have a touchscreen PC running Windows 11, using a touch keyboard can be helpful if you want to use it as a tablet.
+If you have a touchscreen PC running Windows 11, using a touch keyboard can be helpful if you want to take advantage of it as a tablet.

-But, rest assured, the touch keyboard can help you even if the device you are using is not touch screen friendly.
+But, rest assured, this feature can help you even if the device you are using is not touch screen friendly.
 Let’s say your keyboard broke or is just out of battery.

-How do I shortcut my touch keyboard on Windows 11?
+How do I enable the touchscreen keyboard on Windows 11?

-- Right-click the taskbar and click on the Taskbar settings button.
+- Right-click the Taskbar and click on the Taskbar settings.